2024 Liberal Democratic Party presidential election: Front runners emerge

+Kono Taro with U.S. Ambassador to Japan Rahm Emanuel in June 2024.
+Kono's campaign struggled to gain momentum.

 As the race began to start in full in mid-September, three candidates were largely talked about, primarily being given the breadth of media coverage; Shinjiro Koizumi, Shigeru Ishiba, and Sanae Takaichi all were largely talked about.
 Other candidates, such as Taro Kono and Yōko Kamikawa also got limited attention.

 Koizumi was damaged in a series of gaffes, such as his father stating he was not ready to be Prime Minister.
 He also made controversial statements on the issue of North Korean abductees, stating he'd meet with "Kim", referring to Kim Jong Un.
 Takaichi began to be looked upon more favorably by rank-and-file members.

 In terms of base, Koizumi's was firmly rooted in Diet members, mainly due to Yoshihide Suga lending Koizumi support.
 He had secured roughly 50 Diet members, compared to the other two frontrunners, Ishiba and Takaichi, with just around 30.
 While Hayashi and Kobayashi had secured numbers in the 40s, they had since fallen behind the fray in public opinion polling.
 Motegi secured just over 30.

 Ishiba practiced a strategy of consolidating national support, as he had been consistently ranked one of the most popular politicians in the country, but had burned bridges with much of the party establishment during the Abe cabinets.
 Takaichi mixed both of these strategies and consolidated lawmakers involved in the slush fund scandal which rocked the LDP earlier in the year, causing the Seiwa Seisaku Kenkyūkai to dissolve.
 However, she was still highly unpopular with most establishment figures.
 She gained serious momentum entering the campaign period, and began to lead in party member polls.